Last Updated on August 2, 2021

 The downside to these kinds of compost bins is the price.
 The cheapest one I’ve found in Canada is $88 CAD, but on average they run about $100-$150, with some versions costing upwards of $300.
 I would also budget a simple tarp to put under your compost bin, as you may have minor spills when turning your bin, and it will make cleanup easier if you have to move.

-One last consideration for balcony composting with a tumbling or rolling bin.
-You will have to remove the finished compost from the bin when it’s done, so be sure to check out how that will work before you purchase your bin.
+One last consideration for balcony composting with a tumbler bin – you will have to remove the finished compost from the bin when it’s done.
+So be sure to check out how that will work before you purchase your bin.
 It could look like opening a hatch and dumping it into a bucket, or shoveling out the finished compost with a spade.

 Considerations before purchasing a tumbling or rolling bin: